ignishpc/docs/src/api.rst

        Creates a :class:`IDataFrame` from an existing collection present in the driver.
 The elements present in the collection are distributed to the executors for a parallel processing.

-       :param List(T) data: A collection object present in the driver.
+       :param Iterable(T) data: A collection object present in the driver.
        :param Integer partitions: How many partitions the collection elements will be divided.
 For optimal processing, there should be at least one partition for all cores on each of the executors.
        :param ISource src: (Optional) Auxiliary function to configure executor, its use may vary between languages.